ActiveState/yaml-blog-post/YAML-Like-a-Pro.md

 Finally, remember that YAML (1.2) is a complete superset of JSON.
 That means that a proper YAML loader should be able to load any JSON correctly.
 This is interesting, because YAML was invented 4 years before JSON.
 It just happened that JSON only had a 3 or 4 edge cases that were not valid YAML 1.1, so we made a few tiny adjustments to "fix" this in YAML 1.2.

 I hope you found this this information interesting and useful.
 Help out the cause by spreading the word.
 Stop by `#yaml` or `#stackato` on irc.freenode.net if you have questions or just want to chat.

-# Author

-Ingy döt Net helped create YAML with Clark Evans and Oren Ben-Kiki.
-He also helped ActiveState create Stackato.
-He is working on next generation YAML tools, and an upcoming short book on YAML.